What’s Your Ratio?

 This formula can impact your life, and you never learned it in high school.
 This is the Replacement Ratio formula.
 At the most basic level, it helps you determine what percentage of your current income you will need to replace in retirement.

 Spelled out it means:

 Replacement Ratio = (Gross Pre-Retirement Income – Pre-Retirement Taxes – Pre-Retirement Savings +/- Change in Expenses + Post Retirement Taxes) /Gross Pre-Retirement Income

 So, why do you need to figure out your Replacement Ratio?
 Ideally your Replacement Ratio will help you determine your retirement plan savings rate.
-When you use an online financial calculator (like the one found here) to figure out how much money you will need to have on the day you retire, one piece of the puzzle will be your Replacement Ratio.
+When you use an online financial calculator to figure out how much money you will need to have on the day you retire, one piece of the puzzle will be your Replacement Ratio.
 It will help you know how you can sustain the lifestyle you desire throughout retirement.